-Polar Vortex's End Is Near, Forecasters Say, Promising A Strong Warm-Up
+Polar Vortex's End Is Near, Forecasters Say, Promising A Strong Warmup

 How cold is it in Chicago at the moment....? pic.twitter.com/U3wJnHZwFY— Charles Croucher (@ccroucher9) January 31, 2019

-It's frigid where you are, take precautions to ward off frostbite.
+If it is frigid where you are, take precautions to ward off frostbite.
 Don't go outside if you don't have to, and if you do, make sure all areas of skin are covered.
 Wear layers, and make sure your hands, neck and head are covered.

-"Even going outside for 2 to 3 to 4 minutes you immediately can sense that cold deep into your lungs," George Chiampas, professor of emergency medicine at Northwestern University, told NPR.
-"Your fingers and your face starts getting numb and painful within 3 to 5 minutes."
+"Even going outside for two to three to four minutes you immediately can sense that cold deep into your lungs," George Chiampas, professor of emergency medicine at Northwestern University, told NPR.
+"Your fingers and your face starts getting numb and painful within three to five minutes."